+The Company warrants all assembled products and parts (except component products or parts on which written warranties are issued by the respective manufacturers thereof and are furnished to the original customer, as to which the Company makes no warranty and assumes no liability) against defective materials or workmanship.
+Such warranty generally extends from periods ranging from 12 months to 24 months.
 The Company engages in extensive product quality programs and processes, including actively monitoring and evaluating the quality of its suppliers.
 However, its warranty obligation is affected by product failure rates, the number of units affected by the failure and the expense involved in satisfactorily addressing the situation.
 The warranty reserve is established based on our best estimate of the amounts necessary to settle future and existing claims on products sold as of the balance sheet date.
 When evaluating the adequacy of the reserve for warranty costs, management takes into consideration the term of the warranty coverage, historical claim rates and costs of repair, knowledge of the type and volume of new products and economic trends.
 While we believe the warranty reserve is adequate and that the judgment applied is appropriate, such amounts estimated to be due and payable in the future could differ materially from what actually transpires.
 The following is a listing of the activity in the warranty reserve during the years ended June 30 (in thousands):

-2011 2010
+2012 2011

-Reserve balance, July 1 \$6,061 \$8,028
+Reserve balance, July 1 \$6,022 \$6,061

-Current period expense 3,927 3,703
+Current period expense 3,633 3,927

-Payments or credits to customers (4,440) (5,266)
+Payments or credits to customers (3,623) (4,440)

-Translation 474 (404)
+Translation (287) 474

-Reserve balance, June 30 \$6,022 \$6,061
+Reserve balance, June 30 \$5,745 \$6,022

-The current portion of the warranty accrual (\$4,503,000) is reflected in accrued liabilities, while the long-term portion (\$1,519,000) is included in other long-term liabilities on the Consolidated Balance Sheets.
+The current portion of the warranty accrual (\$3,764,000 and \$4,503,000 for fiscal 2012 and 2011, respectively) is reflected in accrued liabilities, while the long-term portion (\$1,981,000 and \$1,519,000 for fiscal 2012 and 2011, respectively) is included in other long-term liabilities on the Consolidated Balance Sheets.